denoc1/Lab21-Stats-Array/README.md

 In the `main` method:
 1. Declare an integer array and assign values.
 2. Write the following methods in your program, and verify their functionality by making calls from the `main` method.
+3. Write tester code that checks all different scenarios.
+Be sure your code works for a variety of values.

 ---